 Functional 660ft (200m) Water Resistance

-With a water resistance of 660 feet or 200 meters, the watch is safe for wearing while taking a bath or shower, swimming, diving, swimming, fishing and much more.
+With a water resistance of 660 feet or 200 meters, the watch is safe for wearing while taking a bath or shower, swimming, diving, fishing, and much more.

 Most users say that they are yet to test it to such depths.
 But those who have say that it works just as the manufacturer states.